Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Discussion and conclusions

-Fig.~\ref{fig:comp} shows the 3~$\sigma$ confidence interval on the measurement of $\alpha_{13}$ estimated by analyzing X-ray data of various X-ray binaries (this work and \citet{2021ApJ...913...79T}).
+Fig.~\ref{fig:12} shows the 3~$\sigma$ confidence interval on the measurement of $\alpha_{13}$ estimated by analyzing X-ray data from various X-ray binaries (this work and \citet{2021ApJ...913...79T}).
 We also show the measurement of $\alpha_{13}$ from the LIGO/Virgo data \citep{Cardenas-Avendano:2020xtw}.
-The gravitational event GW170608, shown in Fig.~\ref{fig:comp}, provides the strongest constraint which is comparable with the constraints obtained in this work.
+The gravitational event GW170608, shown in Fig.~\ref{fig:12}, provides the strongest constraints, which are comparable to the constraints obtained in this work.
+For each source, we first fit the data with $\alpha_{13} = 0$, and then the deformation parameter is allowed to vary freely.
+Each time, the chi-square improves, although less.
+As the value of the deformation parameter always includes the Kerr solution, the results of Kerr and the non-Kerr model will not differ much in terms of $\chi^2$, and the parameters are also found to be constrained.
+This could also be a limitation of the resolution of the features provided by the existing instrument.
+Future telescopes could distinguish between these models and help us assess the true nature of a black hole.